In September, 1830, a meeting between the United States Commissioners and the Choctaw

 found on Page II.

-For 40 years, the Hambrick
+years, the Hambrick Blacksmith

-Blacksmith Shop was often busy repairing buggies and replacing horseshoes while visitors and townspeople
+Shop was often busy repairing buggies and replacing horseshoes while visitors and townspeople

 were in town to take care of personal business.
-John C. Hambrick was
+John C. Hambrick

-originally from Attala County, and he and his family set up residence in Vaiden in 1913, where a blacksmith was
+was originally from Attala County, and he and his family set up residence in Vaiden in 1913, where a blacksmith was

 needed to supply the farmers with horseshoe replacement, plows and other